Blackhawk-TA/nvim/README.md

 ### Python

 For debugging to work, `debugpy` must be installed using mason.
-Mason installations are done automatically.
+Mason installations are done automatically. \
-If a virtual environment is used, it requires `debugpy` to be installed there:
+If a virtual environment is used, it is required to install `debugpy` manually within it:

 ```bash
 source .venv/bin/activate